 - The first period of time for winter break begins when school lets out for winter break.
 The second period of time begins on December 28th at noon and ends at 6 PM on Sunday, the day before school resumes.

 These dates supersede a regular first, third, or fifth weekend and if a parent would normally have possession of the child the weekend that holiday ends, they would keep possession of the child until when they would normally return the child.

 Also included for the possessory conservator in the standard position order are teacher workdays when those workdays are Fridays or Mondays that butt up against that parent’s first, third and fifth weekend, which are, practically speaking, holidays for children.
 If the workday is on a Monday of the possessory parent’s normal weekend, possession will extend until 6pm on Monday.
 If the workday is on a Friday of the possessory parent’s normal weekend, possession will extend back to Thursday at 6pm and through Friday and the weekend.

 Summer Break and Texas Child Custody Schedules

-Summer possession is more complicated to explain than the other holidays.
+Summer possession is more complicated to explain than the other holidays in TX.
 Basically stated, depending on what the possessory parent chooses each year, that parent will get summertime with their children for approximately 30 consecutive days.